MarCnu/gsheet_ml_scheduler/README.md

-# Google Sheet ML Scheduler: Google Docs Sheets live editing flexibility to manage your ML experiments!
+# Google Sheet ML Scheduler: Google Docs Sheets live editing flexibility to manage your Machine Learning experiments!
 A simple experiment scheduler that allows multiple instances of Colab to fetch machine learning run configs by reading/writing in a sheet from Google Docs Sheets.

 ### A simple tool with only 3 features: